andres20980/kasten-docs/docs/operating.md

 AWS Secrets Manager

 Using AWS Secrets Manager requires that an AWS Infrastructure Profile exists with the required permissions

+Azure Key Vault Secrets

+Using Azure Key Vault for Disaster Recovery requires that an Azure Infrastructure Profile exists with
+        permissions to read secrets from the specified Key Vault.
+Example Role Key Vault Secrets User see Key Vault Roles for more information.

+When setting up Disaster Recovery with Azure Key Vault, the latest version of the secret will be used.
+        This secret version must be in an enabled state for Disaster Recovery backup and recovery to work properly.
+        The secret version used during setup is stored in the k10-dr-secret Kubernetes secret under the azure-secret-version key.

 If Quick DR mode is enabled, specify the desired catalog snapshot behavior.
 See comparison for details and recommendations.